 I climbed down with a much more unhappy energy than I’d climbed up with, but I still give thanks for that memory.
 The trauma from my mother’s fear helped imprint that day, that moment, into my brain to be permanently stored.
 I loved that tree, that day, the clouds, the breeze, even the sticky and prickly branches, and my mother’s introduction of fear helped sear that day into me so that I would never forget.

-Once I became a mother it was easy to forgive and understand my mom’s frantic, scolding behaviour.
+Once I became a mother it was easy to forgive and understand my mom’s frantic, scolding actions.
 While I never experienced looking up a 50-foot tree to see my six-year old child near the top, I can still easily understand her behaviour (although I don’t recommend letting your child SEE your level of panic, if at all possible).
 Obviously I made it down safely, although the coming down was vastly worse than the going up.
 I was harshly scolded and forbidden from ever climbing trees again.
 (Not that it lasted.
 I discovered an ancient walnut tree as well as a prolific cherry tree at our next home.
 I figured moving made that ‘No Climbing Trees’ agreement void)